mathcamp/steward_palantir/README.rst

 -----------------
 You may find yourself wanting different handlers to process the check results in more and more complex ways.
-Let's say you want to log all check results that do not succeed, and create an alert after it the check fails twice.
+Let's say you want to log all check results that do not succeed, and raise an alert after it the check fails twice.

 Here is a pipeline that logs all non-successes::